Skip to main content

 // Bad: failure hidden

-const getUser = (id: string): Promise<User | null>;
+declare const getUser: (id: string) => Promise<User | null>;

 // Better: failure explicit

-const getUser = (id: string): Promise<Result<User, NotFound | Timeout>>;
+declare const getUser: (id: string) => Promise<Result<User, NotFound | Timeout>>;

-// Best: categorical
+// Best: categorical — a Kleisli arrow

 Principle 3: Idempotency by Default